jcshumpert/cups-avahi-airprint/README.md

 ### Variables

-* `CUPSADMIN`: the CUPS admin user you want created - default is CUPSADMIN if unspecified
+* `CUPSADMIN`: the CUPS admin user you want created - default is lowercase cupsadmin if unspecified
 * `CUPSPASSWORD`: the password for the CUPS admin user - default is admin username if unspecified

 ### Ports/Network